phalcon-orphanage/docs/en/reference/filter.rst

 Sanitizing from Controllers
 ---------------------------
-You can access a Phalcon_Filter object from the controllers also when accessing POST or GET input data.First parameter is the name of the variable to be obtained; the second is the filter to be applied.
+You can access a Phalcon_Filter_ object from your controllers when accessing GET or POST input data (through the request object).
+The first parameter is the name of the variable to be obtained; the second is the filter to be applied on it.

 .. code-block:: php